 - Book online or find a Penske location

 - Available vehicles: Budget Truck Rental offers 12-foot, 16-foot, or 26-foot moving trucks.
 Car carriers are optional with 16- and 26-foot moving truck rentals.
 Cargo trailers are not available.

 - Requirements: At most locations, renters must be 24 or older, though some locations will rent to customers 18 to 23 years of age.
 You need a credit card and a valid driver’s license to reserve a rental.
 Renters under 24 must present a driver’s license and an additional form of ID.

 - Driving limits: Mileage limits may apply; expected mileage is calculated using mapping software when you book a one-way rental.
 Some rentals include unlimited miles.

 - Rates: One-way rates vary by truck size, trip dates, and distance.
-Search available trucks and locations to see price estimates.
+Search available trucks and locations online to see price estimates.
 Discounts are available for students, military members, and more.